orbitalquark/textadept/docs/api.md

 Snippets can execute shell code enclosed within '\`' characters, and insert any standard output (stdout) emitted by that code.
 Textadept omits a trailing newline if it exists.
-For example, the following snippet evaluates (on macOS and Linux) the currently selected arithmetic expression and replaces it with the result:
+For example, the following snippet evaluates (on macOS, BSD and Linux) the currently selected arithmetic expression and replaces it with the result:

 	snippets.eval = '`echo $(( $TM_SELECTED_TEXT ))`'